 We are a one form entry Church of England School situated less than a mile from the centre of the popular seaside resort of Southport.
-We welcome children of all faiths and explicitly teach and live Fundamental British Values such as tolerance and respect in a deeply christian context.
+We welcome children of all faiths to our church school and explicitly teach and live Fundamental British Values such as tolerance and respect in a deeply christian context.

 The first line of our Vision Statement states that ‘St Philip’s is a place where ‘Happiness, love and security abound’: we feel that this is certainly true and the OFSTED inspectors who visited our school agreed by stating that 'The school's commitment to developing the whole child is demonstrated by pupils' outstanding attitudes and attributes in: being safe, adopting healthy lifestyles, contribution to the school and the wider community, development of workplace and other skills and spiritual, social, moral and cultural development.'

 Our school is supported by many people including governors and parents.
 The St Philip’s Association works tirelessly to raise money so that the children can enjoy a curriculum that is enriched by visits from theatre groups, musicians and many other special visitors.
 In recent years they have raised over £20,000 towards our new Yr 3,4, 5 & 6 extension.
-Other major building work completed in the last three years has seen a new school entrance, admin and head teacher's offices, together with a new staff room.
-New external doors have been installed in Yr 1 and Yr 2 classrooms together with 8 raised beds so vegetables and fruit can be grown by the children.
-In September 2012 we were successful in bidding for a £10,000 grant to develop a Debater's Den area in our garden area.
-In September 2014 we were lucky enough to install an outdoor play area in the Infants thanks to the Lottery Awards for all Grant.
 Most recent works include the complete refurbishment of the Year One and Two classrooms and the development of a group learning space in the Infant corridor.
-Most recently we have refurbished our Infant department and completely replaced and updated our reading scheme and whole re-vamped our whole curriculum offer.
+We have refurbished our Infant department and completely replaced and updated our reading scheme and whole re-vamped our whole curriculum offer.

-Other playground improvements include new sports stations and a mini basketball court, new surfacing and an adventure trail.
+Playground improvements include new sports stations and a mini basketball court, new surfacing and an adventure trail.
 All these building improvements will help us to provide a curriculum that is vibrant, meaningful and full of memorable experiences.
 This is certainly an exciting time to be at St Philip's.

 Caring for others has a high priority at St Philip’s and as a school family we are continually seeking to reach out into both the local and international community.
-We have held many fundraising events including our most recent Soup and Shelter Day, raising money for the Southport Soup Kitchen.
+We have held many fundraising events including Soup and Shelter Day, raising money for the Southport Soup Kitchen.
 At Christmas we collected toiletries and shared 51 ruck sacks with manys of Southport's homeless.
 We currently have a special link with a French School which gives the children a real focus for their 1 hour of French each week.
 We also have very close links with other local Primary and Secondary schools through the Southport Learning Partnership and our children take part in many joint activities with our fellow Southport Schools.
 Through such activities our children develop into responsible, caring global citizens.